sensu/sensu-docs/content/sensu-go/5.16/reference/mutators.md

 api_version  |
 -------------|------
 description  | Top-level attribute that specifies the Sensu API group and version.
-For mutators in this version of Sensu, this attribute should always be `core/v2`. required     | Required for mutator definitions in `wrapped-json` or `yaml` format for use with [`sensuctl create`][sc]. type         | String example      | {{< highlight shell >}}"api_version": "core/v2"{{< /highlight >}}
+For mutators in this version of Sensu, the `api_version` should always be `core/v2`. required     | Required for mutator definitions in `wrapped-json` or `yaml` format for use with [`sensuctl create`][sc]. type         | String example      | {{< highlight shell >}}"api_version": "core/v2"{{< /highlight >}}

 metadata     |
 -------------|------
 description  | Top-level collection of metadata about the mutator that includes the `name` and `namespace` as well as custom `labels` and `annotations`.
 The `metadata` map is always at the top level of the mutator definition.
 This means that in `wrapped-json` and `yaml` formats, the `metadata` scope occurs outside the `spec` scope.
 See the [metadata attributes reference][2] for details. required     | Required for mutator definitions in `wrapped-json` or `yaml` format for use with [`sensuctl create`][5]. type         | Map of key-value pairs example      | {{< highlight shell >}}